Osmahmoud/Osmahmoud.github.io/Research/Publications.md

 ## Peer Reviewed Papers
 --------------------

+1. Wills A, **Mahmoud O**, Hall A, Sell D, Smallridge J, Southby L, Toms S, Waylen A, Wren Y, Ness A, Sandy J: Centre level variation of treatment and outcome in 5 year old children with non-syndromic unilateral cleft lip and palate: the Cleft Care UK study.
+Part 1: methodology and results for dento-facial outcomes [*Submitted for publication*].

+1. Hall A, Wills A, **Mahmoud O**, Sell D, Waylen A, Grewal S, Sandy J, Ness A: Centre level variation in outcomes and treatment for otitis media with effusion and hearing loss and the association of hearing loss with developmental outcomes at age 5 and 7 years in children with non-syndromic unilateral cleft lip and palate: the Cleft Care UK study.
+Part 2 [*Submitted for publication*].

+1. Smallridge J, Wills A, **Mahmoud O**, Chong A, Clark V, Collard M, Sandy J, Ness A: Centre level variation in dental treatment and oral health and individual and area level predictors of oral health in 5 year old children with non-syndromic unilateral cleft lip and palate: the Cleft Care UK study.
+Part 3 [*Submitted for publication*].

+1. Sell D, Southby L, Wren Y, Wills A, Hall A, **Mahmoud O**, Waylen A, Sandy J, Ness A: Centre level variation in speech outcome and interventions, and factors associated with poor speech outcomes in 5 year old children with non-syndromic unilateral cleft lip and palate: the Cleft Care UK study.
+Part 4 [*Submitted for publication*].

+1. Waylen A, **Mahmoud O**, Wills A, Sell D, Sandy J, Ness A: Centre level variation in behaviour and the predictors of behaviour in 5 year old children with non-syndromic unilateral cleft lip: the Cleft Care UK study.
+Part 5 [*Submitted for publication*].

+1. Ness A, Wills A, **Mahmoud O**, Hall A, Sell D, Smallridge J, Southby L, Stokes D, Toms S, Waylen A, Wren Y, Sandy J: Centre level variation in treatment and outcomes and predictors of outcomes in 5 year old children with non-syndromic unilateral cleft lip treated within a centralised service: the Cleft Care UK study.
+Part 6:  summary and implications [*Submitted for publication*].

+1. Broomfield S, Mandavia A, Nicholson J, **Mahmoud O**, King A, Rutherford S, Ramsden R: Long Term Quality of Life Following Acoustic Neuroma Excision via the Translabyrinthine Approach [*Submitted for publication*].

+1. Candler T, **Mahmoud O**, Lynn R, Majbar A, Barrett T, Hamilton-Shield J: Continuing rise in incidence of Type 2 Diabetes in Children and Young People in the UK and Republic of Ireland
+[*Submitted for publication*].

 1. **Mahmoud O**, Leary S, Marshall V, Kazi A, Hamilton-Shield J: An Evaluation of Wellpoint Health Kiosks: A Pilot Study [*Submitted for publication*].

 1. Khan Z, Gul A, Perperoglou A, **Mahmoud O**, Miftahuddin M, Adler W, Lausen B: An Ensemble of Optimal Trees for Classification and Regression. [*Submitted for publication*].

 1. Candler T, **Mahmoud O**, Edge J, Hamilton-Shield J: [Hypercholesterolaemia screening in Type 1 Diabetes – a difference of opinion](http://onlinelibrary.wiley.com/doi/10.1111/dme.13322/full){:target="_blank"}. *Diabetic Medicine*, 2017.

-2. Gul A, Perperoglou A, Khan Z, **Mahmoud O**, Miftahuddin M, Adler W, Lausen B: [Ensemble of a Subset of kNN Classifiers](http://link.springer.com/article/10.1007/s11634-015-0227-5){:target="_blank"}. *Advances in Data Analysis and Classification*, 2016, 1--14.
+1. Gul A, Perperoglou A, Khan Z, **Mahmoud O**, Miftahuddin M, Adler W, Lausen B: [Ensemble of a Subset of kNN Classifiers](http://link.springer.com/article/10.1007/s11634-015-0227-5){:target="_blank"}. *Advances in Data Analysis and Classification*, 2016, 1--14.

-3.  **Mahmoud O**, Harrison A, Gul A, Khan Z, Metodiev M, Lausen B: [Minimizing Redundancy among Genes Selected Based on the Overlapping Analysis](http://link.springer.com/chapter/10.1007/978-3-319-25226-1_24){:target="_blank"}.
+1.  **Mahmoud O**, Harrison A, Gul A, Khan Z, Metodiev M, Lausen B: [Minimizing Redundancy among Genes Selected Based on the Overlapping Analysis](http://link.springer.com/chapter/10.1007/978-3-319-25226-1_24){:target="_blank"}.
 In: *Wilhelm, A., Kestler, A. (eds.)
 Analysis of Large and Complex Data, pp. 275--285*, Springer 2016.

-4. Gul A, Khan Z, **Mahmoud O**, Miftahuddin M, Adler W, Perperoglou A, Lausen B: [Ensemble of $k$-nearest neighbour classifiers for class membership probability estimation](http://link.springer.com/chapter/10.1007/978-3-319-25226-1_35){:target="_blank"}.
+1. Gul A, Khan Z, **Mahmoud O**, Miftahuddin M, Adler W, Perperoglou A, Lausen B: [Ensemble of $k$-nearest neighbour classifiers for class membership probability estimation](http://link.springer.com/chapter/10.1007/978-3-319-25226-1_35){:target="_blank"}.
 In: *Wilhelm, A., Kestler, A. (eds.)
 Analysis of Large and Complex Data, pp. 411--421*, Springer 2016.

-5. Khan Z, Gul A, **Mahmoud O**, Miftahuddin M, Perperoglou A, Adler W, Lausen B: [An Ensemble of Optimal Trees for Class Membership Probability Estimation](http://link.springer.com/chapter/10.1007/978-3-319-25226-1_34){:target="_blank"}.
+1. Khan Z, Gul A, **Mahmoud O**, Miftahuddin M, Perperoglou A, Adler W, Lausen B: [An Ensemble of Optimal Trees for Class Membership Probability Estimation](http://link.springer.com/chapter/10.1007/978-3-319-25226-1_34){:target="_blank"}.
 In: *Wilhelm, A., Kestler, A. (eds.)
 Analysis of Large and Complex Data, pp. 395--409*, Springer 2016.

-6.  **Mahmoud O**, Harrison A, Perperoglou A, Gul A, Khan Z, Metodiev M, Lausen B: [A feature selection method for classification within functional genomics experiments based on the proportional overlapping score](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-274){:target="_blank"}. *BMC Bioinformatics* 2014, **15**:274.
+1.  **Mahmoud O**, Harrison A, Perperoglou A, Gul A, Khan Z, Metodiev M, Lausen B: [A feature selection method for classification within functional genomics experiments based on the proportional overlapping score](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-274){:target="_blank"}. *BMC Bioinformatics* 2014, **15**:274.

-7. Ahmed E, El-shair S, **Mahmoud O**: E-optimal design for detecting the main effects in $2^k$-factorial paired comparison experiments with full profiles. *Proceedings of the 43rd Annual Conference on Statistics, Computer Sciences and Operations Research*.
+1. Ahmed E, El-shair S, **Mahmoud O**: E-optimal design for detecting the main effects in $2^k$-factorial paired comparison experiments with full profiles. *Proceedings of the 43rd Annual Conference on Statistics, Computer Sciences and Operations Research*.
 ISSR, Cairo University, 2008, Cairo, Egypt.

 ## Conference Presentations